Location: Horsehead Nebula / Cerberus Facility: Minuteman Station

 “Someone reprogrammed them to attack on sight.
 We’re not alone here,” Miranda said.

 “Hopefully, it’s a survivor.
 Otherwise, it’s a scavenger.
 Either way, it’s someone that might know something,” Shepard said.
 “Let’s go.”

 “Yes, Commander,” – “Yes, sir,” Miranda and Jacob said.

 Moving past the remains of the mechs, Shepard led them through buildings and homes instead of staying outside, trying to minimize the chances of further combat.

 “We must be getting close,” Miranda said.
 “Fewer homes and more warehouses here.”

-Shepard merely nodded, while keeping an ear out for the mech's synthesized voices.
+Shepard merely nodded, keeping an ear out for the mechs’ synthesized voices.
 Nearing another warehouse, his caution was rewarded when he heard more voices coming from inside.
-Switching his Recon Hood's voice module off, he activated his radio instead.
-Helmets allowed silent communication via radio since it prevented sound from escaping, giving Special Forces teams the small luxury of speaking without giving their positions way, though hand signals were still taught and used.
+Switching his Recon Hood’s voice module off, he activated his radio instead.
+Helmets allowed silent communication via radio, since it prevented sound from escaping, giving special forces teams the small luxury of speaking without giving their positions away, though hand signals were still taught and used.